-For us at The Apple Tree School, being a Christian school is as important (or a tiny bit more) to us as the healthy school lunches we serve, or the quality reasoning based early childhood education we aim to provide.
+For us at The Apple Tree School, being a Christian school is as important to us as the healthy school lunches we serve, or the quality reasoning based early childhood education we aim to provide.
 Although we are a Christian school, we are welcome to anyone, and we believe that Jesus’ message is universal.
 In the modern world, we are in dire need of the virtues of Christ.
 We pride ourselves in passing these virtues on to our students.
 Here is what Christian values mean in early childhood education.

 The Golden Rule

 The golden rule spoken by Christ at the Sermon of the Mount dictates the most foundational rule of morality.
 Do unto others as you would have done onto you.
 Armed with this, the ideals and maxims for right and wrong begin to be established, both in better introspection into what kindness means to a person, and in projecting that kindness and that basic human value unto anyone and everyone.

 Just as the Book of James teaches in chapter 1, verse 12, perseverance in the pursuit of your goals and quality work are rewarded by God.
 We adults know this is true through and through.
 For students, this maxim helps establish the foundation that will help them squeeze out another 15 minutes of study to ace their next exam.
 When applied correctly, it also teaches that failure is simply an adversity and to strive to again pick yourself up and press on.
 With many of the challenges our children will face in the world for both their personal well being and that of others, this is an invaluable virtue.